Skip to Content

 Do you need to speak Spanish to travel to Mexico for Medical Treatment?

-No, you don’t but it will certainly make things easier in some situations.
-For example, at the small clinics that I have visited, no one spoke English.
-My Spanish is at an intermediate level so I was able to get by just fine.
-If you don’t know any Spanish, I believe Google Translate would be sufficient to get by.
+No. You don’t need to speak Spanish to travel to Tijuana for the purpose of medical tourism.
+Speaking Spanish will certainly make things easier in some situations.
+For example, at the small clinics, English isn’t spoken.
+My Spanish is at an intermediate level so I was able to get by.
+If you don’t know any Spanish, Google Translate would be sufficient to get by.

 Zona Rio, Tijuana